haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

 # Routing Bridges (RBridges): Base Protocol Specification

 ## Abstract
+  Routing Bridges (RBridges) provide **optimal pair-wise forwarding without configuration**, safe frowarding even during periods of temporary loops, and support for multipathing of both unicast and multicast traffic.
+They achieve thee goals using IS-IS routing and encapsulation of traffic with a header that includes a hop count.

+  RBridges are compatible with previous IEEE 802.1 customer bridges as well as IPv4 and IPv6 routers and end nodes.
+They are as **invisible to current IP routers as bridges are and, like routers**, they terminate the bridge spanning tree protocol.

+  The design support VLANs and the optimization of the distribution of multi-destination frames based on VLAN ID and based on IP-derived multicast groups.
+It also allows unicast forwarding table at transit RBridges to be sized according to the number of RBridges (rather than the number of end nodes), which allows their forwarding tables to be substantially smaller than in conventional customer bridges.

 ## 1. Introdcution
+  In tranditional IPv4 and IPv6 networks, **each subnet has a unique prefix**.
+Therefore, a node in multiple subnets has multiple IP addresses, typically one per interface.
+This also means that when a interface moves from one subnet to another, it changes its IP address.
+Administration of IP networks is complicated because IP routers require per-port subnet address configuration.
+Careful IP address management is required to avoid creating subnets that are sparsely populated, wasting addresses.

+  IEEE 802.1 bridges avoid these problems by **transparently gluing many physical links into what appears to IP to be a single LAN**.
+Howeverm 802.1 bridge forwarding using the spanning tree protocol has some disadvantages:
+  * The spanning tree protocol works by blocking ports, limiting the number of forwarding links, and therefore creates **bottlenecks by concentrating traffic onto select links**.
+  * Forwarding is not pair-wise shortest path, but is instead whatever path remains after the spanning tree eliminates redundant paths.
+  * The Ethernet header does not contain a hop count (or Time to Line (TTL)) field.
+This is dangerous when there are temporary loops such as **when spanning tree manages are lost or components such as repeaters are added**.
+  * VLANs are partition when the spanning tree configuration

+  **This document presents the design for RBridges (Routing Bridges [RBridges]) that implement the TRILL protocol and are poetically summarized below**.
+RBridges

 ### 1.1.
 Algorithm V2, by Ray Perlner
 ### 1.2.
 Normative Content and Precedence
 ### 1.3.
 Terminology and Notation in This Document